5-axis CNC machine

 Work space of the machine (CAD model)

-Initially, we did benchmarking to analyze the competitors.
-The main goal was to identify the accessory parts with a zero or measurable in seconds rotation backlash, rigid bed, and a gantry to eliminate deflection.
-As a result of this stage, we provided the customer with a selection of possible machine parts, and decided on the best precision option taking into account the budget expectations.
+At the initial stage, we conducted benchmarking to assess competitor solutions.
+The primary objective was to identify accessory components with zero or near-zero rotational backlash (measurable in seconds), a rigid machine bed, and a gantry system designed to minimize deflection.
+Based on this analysis, we presented the customer with a curated selection of machine components and selected the optimal precision solution, aligning with the project's budget constraints.

 For the machine, we designed a modular design.
 Modules, such as cooling lubricant supply system, vacuuming systems, instrument replacing systems, measuring probe, laser engraving head, modules for fixing workpieces, were supplied separately.
 This allowed for the cheaper cost of the basic version of the machine.
 The user now can buy additional modules without overpaying for unnecessary features.